andrew/ultimate-awesome/README.md

 - [awesome-japanese-places](https://github.com/olety/awesome-japanese-places) - Cool places to visit in Japan.
 - [awesome-knowledge-infrastructure](https://github.com/onlydole/awesome-knowledge-infrastructure) - A curated list of tools and practices for capturing, connecting, and operationalizing what your organization (and you) know.
 - [awesome-aisecurity](https://github.com/OpenAgenticOS/awesome-aisecurity) - A curated list of awesome resources for AI system security.
-- [awesome-demographic-methods](https://github.com/OpenScienceDemography/awesome-demographic-methods) - An awesome curated list of resources for Demographic Methods.
-Inspired by Awesome Computational Social Science and others.
 - [awesome-cloudflare](https://github.com/OshekharO/awesome-cloudflare) - ⛅️ Curated list of awesome Cloudflare worker recipes, open-source projects, guides, blogs and other resources.
 - [awesome-here-now](https://github.com/othmanadi/awesome-here-now) - A curated showcase of sites published with here.now — the instant web host for AI agents.
 - [awesome-boilerplate](https://github.com/OzanAkdal/awesome-boilerplate) - 🎉 A curated list of awesome project boilerplates.